Rd-Massou/FlightRadarInfra/README.md

 The following files are included in the project:

-- **Dockerfile**: Defines a Docker image for a Spark node using Alpine Linux and OpenJDK.
+- **Dockerfile.spark-node**: Defines a Docker image for a Spark node using Alpine Linux and `OpenJDK@1.8`.
+- **Dockerfile.jupyterlab**: Defines a Docker image for JupyterLab using Alpine Linux and `Python@3.10.12`.
 - **entrypoint.sh**: Entrypoint script to start Spark as a master or worker node based on the container role.
-- **docker-compose.yml**: Docker Compose file to launch the Spark cluster with a master node and scalable worker nodes.
+- **docker-compose.yml**: Docker Compose file to launch the Spark cluster with a master node and scalable worker nodes as well as the JupyterLab service.
 - **.env**: Environment file to configure the number of Spark worker nodes.

 ## Prerequisites